JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: explains why it happened here too

-NS: and headace to find what i  lost  But we gt a  logn  way

-NS: we have a  texture with  can be a bump map  and can paint on that
+NS:  and headace to find what i  lost  But we gt a  logn  way  we have a  texture with  can be a bump map  and can paint on that
 NS: Next

 DS:

 [image](https://gyazo.com/dd897a348a539b87bd6444bc042af944)

-NS: Now we have  cleared the  bump map  we can go the  the  image  display  window

-NS: and then draw dirctly on the  cube
+NS:  Now we have  cleared the  bump map  we can go the  the  image  display  window  and then draw dirctly on the  cube

 DS: yes